treeverse/lakeFS/README.md

 ## retention tasks ("lifecycle" management)

 1. Data retention - user configured based on the following rules:
-   1. occurance in specific branches (i.e. never delete a file that is not marked as deleted in master)
+   1. occurrence in specific branches (i.e. never delete a file that is not marked as deleted in master)
    2. Last written/updated/read (i.e. delete anything I haven't accessed in 30 days)
    3. Dangling objects not belonging to any branch
    4. Dangling blocks not belonging to any object